Jackson School of Geosciences

-The Jackson School of Geosciences at The University of Texas at Austin unites the Department of Geological Sciences with two research units, the Institute for Geophysics and the Bureau of Economic Geology.
+The Jackson School of Geosciences is a school at the University of Texas at Austin.
+It unites the Department of Earth and Planetary Sciences with two research units, the Institute for Geophysics and the Bureau of Economic Geology.

 The Jackson School is both old and new.
 It traces its origins to a Department of Geology founded in 1888 but became a separate unit at the level of a college only on September 1, 2005.
-The school's formation resulted from gifts by the late John A. and Katherine G. Jackson initially valued at $272 million.
+The school's formation resulted from gifts by John A. and Katherine G. Jackson initially valued at $272 million.
 The school's endowment as of December 31, 2015 is $442.3 million.

 Dr. Claudia Mora is the Dean of the Jackson School of Geosciences.

 Academics

-The Department of Geological Sciences offers the following undergraduate degree programs: Bachelor of Arts, Bachelor of Science in General Geology, Bachelor of Science in Environmental Science, Bachelor of Science in Geophysics, Bachelor of Science in Hydrogeology/Environmental Geology, Bachelor of Science in Teaching, Bachelor of Science in Geosystems Engineering and Hydrogeology.
+The Department of Earth and Planetary Sciences offers the following undergraduate degree programs: Bachelor of Science in General Geology, Bachelor of Science in Climate System Science, Bachelor of Science in Environmental Science, Bachelor of Science in Geophysics, Bachelor of Science in Hydrology and Water Resources, Bachelor of Science in Teaching, Bachelor of Science in Geosystems Engineering and Bachelor of Arts in Geological Sciences.
 There is also an undergraduate Geological Sciences Honors Program.
 In the 2006-2007 academic year, the department awarded 49 undergraduate degrees.

 The department offers the following graduate degree programs: Master of Science (with thesis), Master of Arts (with report), and Doctoral Degree.
 In the 2006-2007 academic year, the department awarded 52 graduate degrees.

 In 2018, U.S. News & World Report ranked the Jackson School of Geosciences No. 7 among U.S. earth science graduate programs.
 In addition to the overall ranking, the Jackson School earned top 10 rankings in two of four earth science specialty areas, placing No. 1 in geology and No. 7 in geophysics and seismology.
 Other areas in which the school is actively involved are paleontology, sedimentology, stratigraphy, hydrology, environmental geology, climate, petroleum exploration, petrology, geochemistry, structural geology and tectonics.

 Students may also graduate with an interdisciplinary Master of Arts Degree through the Energy & Earth Resources (EER) Graduate Program.
 The EER Graduate Program provides the opportunity for students to prepare themselves in management, finance, economics, law and policy leading to analytical and leadership positions in resource–related fields.
 Private sector and government organizations face a growing need for professionals that can plan, evaluate, and manage complex resource projects, commonly international in scope, which often include partners with a variety of professional backgrounds.
 This program is well suited for those looking towards 21st century careers in energy, mineral, water, and environmental resources.
 Dual degrees in Energy & Earth Resources and Public Affairs are also available through the Jackson School and the Lyndon B. Johnson School of Public Affairs.